RTXteam/RTX/notes/arax-maintenance-sop.md

    Python Code](https://peps.python.org/pep-0008/).
 Among other things, this means: No hard tabs; four space indentation;
    max 79 characters per line; proper use of CamelCase or snake_case or CAPS_SNAKE_CASE;
    proper use of whitespace around infix operators; etc.
+8. Where possible, try to minimize use of "path surgery", i.e., `sys.path.append`.
+_Some_ path surgery is inevitable given the bifurcation of the code-base into `RTX/code/UI/OpenAPI/python-flask-server` and `RTX/code/ARAX` subtrees, but please try to minimize it, bearing in mind that ARAX is run using `python -m` so it should be able to interpret dotted imports like `from openapi_server.models.node import Node`.

 ## Commit to your branch
 Do not commit to the `master` branch; at this point, you should commit your